Development-of-computer-games/Assignment-4---Tetris-Racing/README.md

 I chose to make the Tetris Racing game.

-I did with a paicture of a road of 4 lines , which from each line every 'x' seconds coming an enemy car in different size , different color and different speed.
+I did it with a picture of a road of 4 lines , which from each line every 'x' seconds coming an enemy car in different size , different color and different speed.

 ![1](https://user-images.githubusercontent.com/57447475/140753262-60bf496e-1f73-4883-9cb9-56aec0a14a47.jpeg)